NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Paradoxical Mystery.md

 **Prerequisites** Greater Revelation
 * * *
 The truest depths of your divine mystery are fathomless and contradictory, granting you changing powers that even you can barely begin to fathom.
-Each day during your daily preparations, choose one basic or advanced domain spell from any domain from the _Core Rulebook_ or another domain to which you have access, or any initial or advanced revelation spell from another mystery.
-You gain that spell as a revelation spell until your next daily preparations, and it has the cursebound trait.
+Each day during your daily preparations, choose one basic or advanced domain spell from any domain from _Player Core_, one of the domains granted by your mystery, another domain to which you have access, or any initial or advanced revelation spell from another mystery.
+You gain that spell as a revelation spell until your next daily preparations.

-*Source: Pathfinder Advanced Player's Guide*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*